andrewgura/CL/README.md

 ## Invocation

 Clone the project and run nodemon server.js in the home directory.
+Up to 60 requests can be made per hour.

 Or just visit: http://get-github-followers-cl-coding-challenge.193b.starter-ca-central-1.openshiftapps.com/